LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 Please note the following before reading, using, or modifying this document:

-- The purpose of this document is to catalogue the input parameters, files, data, and arguments required to run the LDAR-Sim model.
+- The purpose of this document is to introduce LDAR-Sim, provide guidance for use, and catalogue input parameters, files, data, and arguments required to run the LDAR-Sim model.
 - The document you are now reading will _always_ be associated with a specific version or branch of LDAR-Sim.
 Multiple versions of this document therefore exist, as multiple versions and subversions of LDAR-Sim exist.
-- **If you are submitting a pull request to the public LDAR-Sim repo**, please update this documentation alongside modification to code.
-Your pull request will not be approved without updating this document with relevant changes to inputs and their implications.
+- **If you are submitting a pull request to the public LDAR-Sim repo**, please update this documentation alongside modifications to code.
+Your pull request will not be approved without updating this document with relevant changes to inputs, how they work, and their implications for outputs.
 - Within each category, please maintain alphabetic ordering on contents.
 - For more information on LDAR-Sim, including code, instructions, and additional resources, please visit the Github page by [clicking this link](https://github.com/tarcadius/LDAR_Sim).
-- If you find any errors or inaccuracies in this documentation, please contact the document custodian (email included above).
+- If you find any errors or inaccuracies in this documentation or in LDAR-Sim, please contact the document custodian (email included above).

 --------------------------------------------------------------------------------

 ## 2. Introduction

 To reduce fugitive methane emissions from the oil and gas (O&G) industry, companies implement leak detection and repair (LDAR) programs across their asset base.
 Traditionally, regulators have specified the use of close-range methods such as the U.S. Environmental Protection Agency's (EPA) Method 21 or Optical Gas Imaging (OGI) cameras for component-level surveys in LDAR programs.
 These methods remain widely approved by regulators and are effective, however, they are also time consuming and labor intensive.
 New methane detection and measurement technologies that incorporate satellites, aircraft, drones, fixed sensors, and vehicle-based systems have emerged that promise to deliver faster and more cost-effective LDAR.
-Prior to applying these technologies and their work practices in LDAR programs, producers must demonstrate equivalence to the regulator – that the proposed alternative will achieve at least the same emissions reductions as incumbent regulatory methods.
+Before applying these technologies and their work practices in LDAR programs, operators and regulators may wish to estimate anticipated emissions reductions and costs.
+Regulators often require demonstration of equivalence – that the proposed alternative will achieve at least the same emissions reductions as incumbent regulatory methods.
 To support this process, the Leak Detection and Repair Simulator (LDAR-Sim) was developed at the University of Calgary to evaluate the emissions reduction potential of alternative LDAR programs.

 LDAR-Sim is a computer model that simulates an asset base of oil and gas facilities, the emissions they produce, and the work crews that use different technologies and methods to find and repair leaks.
 LDAR-Sim replicates the complex reality of LDAR in a virtual world and allows users to test how changes to facilities or the applications of different technologies and methods might affect emissions reductions and LDAR program costs.

 To support wider use of LDAR-Sim, the University of Calgary and Highwood Emissions Management have partnered to expand the model's capabilities and stakeholder accessibility through the IM3S Project.
-This document details the model's input data definitions, requirements, and formats.
+This document describes how to use LDAR-Sim and details the model's input data definitions, requirements, and formats.
 For each input parameter, the data type, defaults, and a detailed description are provided, as well as additional information about data acquisition and limitations.
 The parameter list comprises general inputs such as weather, leak rates, and facility coordinates, as well as those specific to individual close-range and screening methods like cost-per-day and follow-up thresholds.
 All inputs, whether empirical distributions or Boolean logic, are customizable.
 Recommended defaults are described.

 By detailing the model inputs, this report creates the technical foundation for adding new functionality and enabling wider use of the model.
 This document will be revised continuously as modules, inputs, and functionality are added to or removed from LDAR-Sim.